Car Insurance for Learner's Permit: What Parents Need to Know

 Who Pays?

 If the teen caused the accident, the parent's liability insurance will typically cover damages to the other party.
 Collision coverage (if you have it) would apply to your own vehicle's damage.
-The teen is not automatically at fault just because they're a new driver — if the other driver was responsible, their insurance would handle it.
+The car's insurance policy takes precedence over the driver, meaning the claim runs through the vehicle owner's auto insurance first.

-One critical exception: If the teen was violating permit terms (e.g., driving without supervision), the insurer may deny the claim entirely, leaving the car owner — the parent — personally liable for damages.
+One critical exception: If the teen was violating permit terms (e.g., driving without supervision, exceeding passenger limits, or using a mobile device), the insurer may deny the claim entirely, leaving the car owner — the parent — personally liable for damages.

 Parents should also be aware that in some states, signing a teen's permit application creates legal joint liability.
-For example, in South Carolina, parents who sign the permit paperwork are jointly and severally liable for any damages caused by their teen's negligence.
+For example, in Colorado, parents are legally liable for damages their child causes up to $3,500 per injured person.
+In South Carolina, parents who sign the permit paperwork are jointly and severally liable for any damages caused by their teen's negligence.

 After an Accident: Steps to Take